web-warrior/AlaskaAir-AuroDemoV3/README.md

 View LIVE build of "Auro Demo v2 CRA/REACT build"

-https://auro-react-demo.surge.sh/  - created by Alaska Airlines in May of 2021, looks like a few updates were made recently (2024) after discovering the build was broken
+ - created by Alaska Airlines in May of 2021, a few updates were made recently (2024) after discovering the build was broken